jagadishramasamy/metsynd/README.md

 triglycerides and high-density lipoprotein cholesterol.
 Hence, this package will be useful in the healthcare settings for easy and quick diagnosis of metabolic syndrome.
-The modified ATP-III criteria for the diagnosis is described by Grundy et al ., (2005)
+The modified ATP-III criteria for the diagnosis is described by Grundy et al., (2005)
 <doi:10.1161/CIRCULATIONAHA.105.169404>.

 ## Installation